• Skip to main content

 After we declutter, sometimes it can be difficult to know how or where to get rid of our unwanted items.

-Here are several genius ideas for getting rid of your clutter, even if you can’t have contact with others or you’re unable to leave your home for whatever reason:
+Here are several genius ideas for getting rid of your clutter, even if you don’t have a big truck or much help.

 1 – Charity pick-up options, often veteran charities